Season's Greenings 2023

 - The Terrace Gardens and Bartholdi Fountain and Gardens are open dawn to dusk daily.

-- No tickets are required to visit any area of the U.S. Botanic Garden.
+- There is no admission fee and no tickets are required to visit any area of the U.S. Botanic Garden, including the holiday train display.

 Outdoor Train Display

-The trains will run through a display of agricultural scenes from across the United States and around the world, all made from plant parts.
+The trains will run through a display of pollinators and their related plants all made from plant parts.
 Tickets are not required to view the trains or any part of the USBG’s outdoor holiday display, and the train display may not run during inclement weather.

-The farming scenes made from plant parts include:
+The pollinator-plant scenes made from plant parts include:

 Conservatory decor featuring DC Landmarks Buildings and Poinsettias